-In Sweden, where I’ve spent almost six months this year, the habit of eating outside is deeply entrenched in the cultural fabric and many Americans can probably also relate to the notion that food “just tastes better when you eat it outside.”
+In Sweden, where I grew up, the habit of eating outside is deeply entrenched in the cultural fabric and many Americans can probably also relate to the notion that food “just tastes better when you eat it outside.”
 When you go camping, cooking over a campfire or on a camp kitchen is par for the course.
 But have you ever heard of community-run outdoor cooking groups for families?

 Eating outside is an effective way to subconsciously foster a connection with the natural world.
 Even when having a meal on a balcony in the middle of the city, you can’t help but notice nature through the air that you’re breathing, the wind that might blow your napkin away and – inevitably – the small fly that will at some point during the meal drown in your water glass.

 Cooking and eating together outside can also be a way to build community, especially if you’re a stay-at-home parent suffering from cabin fever.
 When Mats Hellman of Tibro, Sweden, was on paternity leave with his third child, he came up with the idea of starting an outdoor cooking group for parents.

 “I never thought cooking inside with a bunch of kids was very enjoyable,” says Mats, who today is a father of five children under the age of twelve.
 “Outside, the cooking becomes an experience in itself, instead of being a chore.
 When you’re outside the kids can run around and be wild and it’s okay.
 It’s a little more laid-back, and even though the food is simple it usually tastes really good.”